sts10/sts10.github.io/_posts/2023-10-23-phraze-passphrase-generator.markdown

 }
 ```

-The issue with `include_str!` is that we still have to parse each line at runtime.
+But we're still needing to parse each line at runtime.
 Wouldn't it be great if we could do that at compile time, thus speeding up the runtime that by much?

 ### Approach #2: Using a build script